EricWay1024/Scientific-Computation-Notes/main.typ

 ]

 #definition[
-  The induced/subordinate/natural matrix norm is defined as
+  The _induced/subordinate/natural_ matrix norm for a given vector norm is defined as
   $ norm(A)
   =max_(bd(x) != bd(0)) (norm(A bd(x)))/ (norm(bd(x)))
   =max_(norm(bd(x)) = 1) norm(A bd(x)) $